rivermont/spidy/README.md

 For unknown errors we have a cap which will cause the program to stop if we exceed that set amount.
 Currently Spidy has built-in support for

+  - ConnectionError
   - UnicodeEncodeError
   - SSLError
   - XMLSyntaxError, ParserError
   - TooManyRedirects
- - ConnectionError
   - ContentDecodingError
+  - OSError

 ## Frequent Timestamp Logging
 Spidy logs almost every action it takes to both the command console and the logFile.